Summer Film Institute

 - Movies as both tools of the state and vehicles for change

 The Institute will be co-directed by Mariana Ivanova and Seth Howes.
-The keynote lecture will be presented by Mark Fenemore, who will also be present throughout the Institute.

 - Mariana Ivanova is an associate professor of German film and media studies at UMass Amherst.
 Her monograph Cinema of Collaboration: DEFA Coproductions and International Exchange in Cold War Europe (Berghahn Books, 2019) foregrounds the East German film studio as a key site for cooperative practices at a time of profound ideological division.
 Her current project re-thinks "heritage cinema" in relation to the recent proliferation of of historical films about private lives impacted by political rivalries and transborder movement during the Cold War.